Richard’s story – Patient Testimonial Video

 At what point have you discovered the Penile Implant option?

-And I though in for a penny, in for a pound…go for it.
+And I thought in for a penny, in for a pound…go for it.

 I contacted them and I said yes.
-They said they would send me an appointment when in September five years ago I got a phone call from Claire saying that there was a pullout cancellation could I go in the following week and I jumped at the chance.
+They said they would send me an appointment.
+Then in September five years ago, I got a phone call from Claire saying there was a pullout cancellation could I go in the following week and I jumped at the chance.

 How have you been treated by the doctors?

-In 1997 that just wasn’t anything about and as I said before you were given the brush-off because I think doctors and hospitals hadn’t realized what was going on.
-It was only when I went to UCLH that I was explained the problems and I felt then once I went to UCHP everything was explained and I was treated very well.
+In 1997 there wasn’t anything about and as I said before you were given the brush-off because I think doctors and hospitals hadn’t realized what was going on.
+It was only when I went to UCLH, I was explained the problems and I felt then once I went to UCHP everything was explained and I was treated very well.
 I still see Claire once a year.
 She’s quite happy to see me because she’s more interested in the old type which I have implanted than the new type.
 So, everything is there I’m very happy.

-After you‘ve finished the intercourse, you have a bit of a cuddle afterwards and then that’s it.
+After you‘ve finished the intercourse, you have a bit of a cuddle afterward and then that’s it.
 You deflate it.
-Which afterwards you feels all right you know.
+Which afterward you feel all right you know.
 You feel happy you don’t feel stressed out.

 With the Cavajet you did feel: “Christ when’s it going to go down?” and it was an embarrassment if you had to go out with a semi erection.
 It didn’t look good.
 Whereas with the implant nobody knows you‘ve got it, you don’t notice it at all.
 It feels funny when you‘re urinating.
 I cannot describe it.

 The sensation is there.
 It’s sometimes it is very intense sometimes it’s not.
-It’s the swings and roundabouts but it’s there I’m not doing jump play that’s the main thing.
+It’s swings and roundabouts, but it’s there and I’m not doing jump play; that’s the main thing.

-What advices would you give to men suffering from ED?
+What advice would you give to men suffering from ED?

 Don’t be frightened.
 Don’t be embarrassed.
 If you have honestly: Go and see your GP.
-And if he doesn’t do anything.
+And if he does nothing.
 See another GP because you will see a difference in yourself.
-And to me I am not looking backyards.
+And to me I am not looking backward.
 I am looking forward.